o3de/o3de.org/content/docs/userguide/script-canvas-basic-sample.md

+description: ' Use the &script-canvas; Basic Sample to learn basic gameplay functions in &ALYlong;. '
+slug: script-canvas-basic-sample
+title: '&script-canvas; Basic Sample'
+---
 # Script Canvas Basic Sample<a name="script-canvas-basic-sample"></a>

 The Script Canvas Basic Sample contains a collection of five Script Canvas scripts that demonstrate the following gameplay functions: